What is Counselling/Psychotherapy?

-Counselling can either be short term (or 'solution focussed') usually if there is a time or financial restriction, or an EAP (Employee Assistance Programme) or insurer has organised it for you.
+Counselling can either be short term (or 'solution focused') usually if there is a time or financial restriction, or an EAP (Employee Assistance Programme) or insurer has organized it for you.
 This means that knowing we have a limited amount of time to work together on your difficulties we will agree together on the focus and goals and review progress at every session.

 Or, when possible, I offer open-ended counselling, which means that we can work together as long as you feel you need to.
 Regular reviews of progress and frequency of sessions is a natural part of the counselling process.

-In the UK, a good level of training, experience and committment to ongoing professional development is currently verified by an entry on the British Association for Counsellors and Psychotherapists / UKRCP Register where you can confirm accreditation status.
-For my listing on the register see BACP Register and for my page on the BACP online Directory of counsellors see 'It's good to talk'.
+In the UK, a good level of training, experience and commitment to ongoing professional development is currently verified by accreditation with one of the professional associations and an entry on the Professional Standards Authority Register where you can confirm a counsellors status.
+For my listing on the register see PSA and for my page on the BACP online Directory of counsellors see 'It's good to talk'.

 How does it work?